 Sanjay speaks frequently and is quoted widely on entrepreneurship, cross-border business management, legal process innovation, outsourcing and offshoring.
 He has been featured in numerous media outlets, including American Bar Journal, The Wall Street Journal, Inc. Magazine, CNBC, and The American Lawyer.

 Sanjay graduated from Duke University with a BA in Economics and Public Policy and from the University of Pennsylvania where he earned his law degree and served as an Associate Editor on the Law Review.
 Sanjay is a member of the New York Bar.

 Logan Beirne is the Chief Executive Officer of Matterhorn Transactions.
 Logan’s background in law and finance includes working as an attorney with Sullivan & Cromwell LLP, in investment banking at JPMorgan, and in private equity at GE Equity.
-Logan holds the ISP Fellow designation at Yale Law School and authored the award-winning book, Blood of Tyrants (2013).
+Logan teaches ethics, financial markets and corporate law at Yale Law School where he is also an ISP Faculty Fellow with the Information Society Project.
+In addition to regularly writing for multiple news outlets, he authored the award-winning book, Blood of Tyrants (2013).
 Logan has also served on the boards of two charities, and he has been featured by USA Today, The Wall Street Journal, The Washington Post, The New York Post, Reuters, Fox News, ABC News, CSPAN, and numerous other media outlets.